 - Phishing scams are an attempt to steal information, such as usernames, passwords, or other personal information, by sending official-looking emails from University administration, the IRS, or other professional entities.
 A good rule of thumb is that any email that asks for personal information is likely fraudulent.

-Spam emails are more often than not attempting to sell products or drive traffic to a website.
+- Spam emails are often attempting to sell products or drive traffic to a website.
 Spam emails are considered more of an annoyance than malicious, though websites linked in spam emails could contain malware or viruses.
 You can delete the messages, create a rule to mark as spam, or report directly to Microsoft (see below).

 See How to Recognize and Avoid a Phishing Scam for more details.

 If you are having issues with spam phone calls, see Blocking Incoming Telephone Calls